 The researcher for this study is Colleen Faulkner.
-If you have any questions or concerns you may contact her at (902) 442-2882 or (709) 468-7943 (collect) or via email at colleen.faulkner@msvu.ca.
+If you have any questions or concerns you may contact her at colleen.faulkner@msvu.ca.
 You may also contact her supervisor Janette Taper at (902) 457-6256.

-You can contact the dietitian at the IWK CF clinic, Sheri Rose at (902) 470-7875, or you can speak to someone who is not directly involved in the study by contacting the Acting Chair of the Mount Saint Vincent University Research Ethics Board by phone at (902) 457-6350 or the IWK Research Services Office at (902)470-8765.
+You can contact the dietitian at the IWK CF clinic, Sheri Rose at the second provided of the speak to someone who is not directly involved in the study by contacting the Acting Chair of the Mount Saint Vincent University Research Ethics Board by phone at (902) 457-6350 or the IWK Research Services Office at the second provided of the second p

-\ Note: Debriefing form used original study title.
+Note: Debriefing form used original study title.